Vitek-Lab/MSstats/benchmark/README.md

 # SSH Access Setup for a New User

+## Why is SSH Needed

+In this setup, SSH is needed to securely connect to the HPC cluster, submit SLURM jobs, and transfer benchmarking scripts and results.
+Private keys without passwords are essential for automation, allowing GitHub Actions to authenticate and run benchmarks without manual input.
+This ensures smooth execution of workflows, enabling continuous integration without interruptions.
+It also enhances security by eliminating the risks of password-based authentication while maintaining controlled access.

 ## Steps to Set Up SSH Access for a New User

 ### 1. Generate SSH Key Pair